caseymm/reverse-second-screen/SNDMakes-presentation.md

 	As the user starts reading, their second screen of choice displays photography, high-level maps, animation or subtly looped video orchestrated with sound to more quickly create that sense of place, engaging the user in deeper reading sooner.

 	[wide: show scrolling on primary and content switch on secondary] The second screen never competes for the user's attention: it's not a dual-display story and the second screen is not meant for complimentary data points and artifacts.
 Rather, it is there for emotional support.
+The core story stands on its own if the second screen content is not present (graceful degradation).

-4. wrap up (1 minute) <<< might be too much detail, could end before this.
+#### technical note and wrap up (1+ minute)

-	[show blank slide with project name]
+	[show blank slide with project summary statement]
-	Our prototype illustrates the Reverse Second Screen idea using the browser on two devices, which could be accomplished in a variety of devices and further implemeted on things like Chromecast, Roku or gaming devices.
+	Our prototype illustrates the Reverse Second Screen idea using the browser on two devices, which could be accomplished in a variety of ways and further implemeted on things like Chromecast, Roku or gaming devices as second screens.

-	We used Firebase to <summary> and created event markers on the first screen markup to trigger events on the second screen.
+	We used Firebase as our backend which connects the two HTML pages together, one for each screen.
+We created markers on the first screen markup to trigger events on the second screen.
+You can find this project on http://bit.ly/Reverse2ndSceen.